honza/honza.github.com/_blog/posts/2013-07-15-how-i-back-up-my-laptop.rst

 Backing up huge virtual machines?
 It only backs up what changed, not the whole file.
 Multiple copies of the same stuff on your hard drive?
-Only needs to store only copy.
+Only needs to store one copy.
 Have a look at their documentation for more information about how it works and what the benefits are.

 The way you use bup is by creating a tar archive stream of all your data and